Skip to content

 What kind of dashi is recommended for chawanmushi?

-Generally, ichiban dashi (first broth) made from kombu and katsuobushi is commonly used.
+Ichiban-dashi (first dashi) made from konbu and katsuobushi is generally used.

 It can change the impression of the dashi's flavor and texture.